Little movement in pace of sales sets stage for an uncertain 2024 landscape

 SOUTHFIELD, Mich., Dec.
-21, 2022 /PRNewswire/ -- With volume for the month projected at 1.19 million units, December U.S. auto sales are estimated to translate to an estimated sales pace of below 13.0 million units (seasonally adjusted annual rate: SAAR).
-The SAAR reading would be the weakest monthly result since May 2022, and the underlying daily selling rate metric would be a slight step back from the trend of the preceding three months.
+22, 2023 /PRNewswire/ -- With volume for the month projected at 1.37 million units, December U.S. auto sales are estimated to translate to an estimated sales pace of 15.2 million units (seasonally adjusted annual rate: SAAR).
+This translates to a projected fourth quarter selling rate average of 15.3 million units, a level that continues to decelerate from the average pace of sales realized in the second quarter (15.8 million units), setting the stage for an unsettled auto demand outlook moving into 2024.

 U.S. Light Vehicle Sales